operasoftware/devopera/_drafts/appearin-workshop/appearin-workshop.md

 [extension page](https://addons.opera.com/extensions/details/appearin-social/), [source](https://github.com/operasoftware/appearin-social)

-This extension adds a small appear.in icon in Facebook chat, Twitter DM and Slack, which you can use to quickly generate an appear.in link for your contacts to use.
+This extension adds a small appear.in icon in Facebook chat and Twitter DM, which you can use to quickly generate an appear.in link for your contacts to use.
 Instant video chat gratification!

 <figure class="figure">
 	<img src="{{ page.id }}/social.jpg" alt="The Appear.in Social extension" class="figure__media">